Radiation Consultation and Consent

 • The potential risks and side effects of your treatment.

-You should be given time to think about all of this, to ask questions, and talk about any concerns you may have.
-It can help to bring a supportive person with you who will be able to help you take in the information and have their own questions answered.
+You should be given time to think about all of this, to ask questions, and to talk about any concerns you may have.
+It can help to bring a supportive person with you who will be able to help you take in the information and have their questions and yours answered.
 Taking notes can be helpful.

 More Resources